MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-copilot-faq.md

 Copilot receives an input prompt from a business user in an application.
 For example, if a user prompts Copilot with "Show me recent news about ABC Corp."
 Copilot then preprocesses the prompt using an approach called grounding which uses enterprise data stored in Microsoft Graph and Dataverse.
 Grounding improves specificity and helps deliver relevant responses.

 Next, the enriched prompt is sent to an appropriate LLM (large language model).
-The LLM returns a response, and Copilot then postprocesses this response which includes additional grounding calls to customer data, responsible AI checks, security, compliance, and privacy reviews.
+The LLM returns a response, and Copilot then postprocesses this response, which includes additional grounding calls to customer data, responsible AI checks, security, compliance, and privacy reviews.

 Then, Copilot returns this recommended response to the business user via a command back to the application who then assesses before choosing to use it.